equinor/appsec/docs/guidelines/git-signed-commits.md

 - **Long-term repository integrity**: By using signed commits, organizations can ensure the long-term integrity of their codebase.
 This is crucial for auditing and tracking the provenance of code changes, making it easier to trace back and verify the authenticity of commits over time.

-- **Increased trust and compliance**: For projects that require strict compliance and governance standards, signed commits provide a mechanism to enforce these policies.
+- **Increased trust and compliance**: For projects that require strict compliance and governance standards, signed commits provide a mechanism to enforce such policies.
 They increase trust among contributors and users by ensuring that all changes are authenticated and authorized by the rightful committers.

 ## TLDR;